Stephen Hawking: 1975–1990

-Cosmological inflation – a theory proposing that following the Big Bang, the universe initially expanded incredibly rapidly before settling down to a slower expansion – was proposed by Alan Guth and also developed by Andrei Linde.
+Cosmological inflation—a theory proposing that following the Big Bang, the universe initially expanded incredibly rapidly before settling down to a slower expansion—was proposed by Alan Guth and also developed by Andrei Linde.
 Following a conference in Moscow in October 1981, Hawking and Gary Gibbons organised a three-week Nuffield Workshop in the summer of 1982 on "The Very Early Universe" at Cambridge University, a workshop that focused mainly on inflation theory.
 Hawking also began a new line of quantum-theory research into the origin of the universe.
-In 1981 at a Vatican conference, he presented work suggesting that there might be no boundary – or beginning or ending – to the universe.
+In 1981, at a Vatican conference, he presented work suggesting that there might be no boundary—or beginning or ending—to the universe.

 Hawking subsequently developed the research in collaboration with Jim Hartle, and in 1983 they published a model, known as the Hartle–Hawking state.
-It proposed that prior to the Planck epoch, the universe had no boundary in space-time; before the Big Bang, time did not exist and the concept of the beginning of the universe is meaningless.
+It proposed that prior to the Planck epoch, the universe had no boundary in spacetime; before the Big Bang, time did not exist and the concept of the beginning of the universe is meaningless.
 The initial singularity of the classical Big Bang models was replaced with a region akin to the North Pole.
 One cannot travel north of the North Pole, but there is no boundary there – it is simply the point where all north-running lines meet and end.
 Initially, the no-boundary proposal predicted a closed universe, which had implications about the existence of God.
-As Hawking explained, "If the universe has no boundaries but is self-contained... then God would not have had any freedom to choose how the universe began."
+As Hawking explained, "if the universe has no boundaries but is self-contained... then God would not have had any freedom to choose how the universe began."

 Further work by Hawking in the area of arrows of time led to the 1985 publication of a paper theorising that if the no-boundary proposition were correct, then when the universe stopped expanding and eventually collapsed, time would run backwards.
 A paper by Don Page and independent calculations by Raymond Laflamme led Hawking to withdraw this concept.

-Honours continued to be awarded: in 1981 he was awarded the American Franklin Medal, and in the 1982 New Year Honours appointed a Commander of the Order of the British Empire (CBE).
-These awards did not significantly change Hawking's financial status, and motivated by the need to finance his children's education and home-expenses, he decided in 1982 to write a popular book about the universe that would be accessible to the general public.
+In 1982, to finance his children's education and home-expenses, Hawking decided to write a popular book about the universe that would be accessible to the general public.
 Instead of publishing with an academic press, he signed a contract with Bantam Books, a mass-market publisher, and received a large advance for his book.
 A first draft of the book, called A Brief History of Time, was completed in 1984.